LucaFilipozzi/heartbleeder/README.md

 The format of the output is in two columns:

 1. result code where Y indicates vulnerable, N indicates not vulnerable or not reachable and E indicates an error occurred
-2. the IPv4 address and port scanned
+2. the IPv4 address or hostname and the port scanned

 ## installation